Middle-Ear Infection in Adults

 The middle ear connects to the throat by a canal called the eustachian tube.
 This tube helps even out the pressure between the outer ear and the inner ear.
 A cold or allergy can irritate the tube or cause the area around it to swell.
 This can keep fluid from draining from the middle ear.
 The fluid builds up behind the eardrum.
 Bacteria and viruses can grow in this fluid.
 The bacteria and viruses cause the middle-ear infection.

-What are the symptoms of a middle-ear infection?
+What are the symptoms of a middle-ear infection in adults?

 Common symptoms of a middle-ear infection in adults are: